Stewartarmbrecht/Serverless-Eventing-Platform-for-Microservices/scripts/readme.md

 Here are the pre-requisite installations before these scripts can be run:

 1. Install Ubuntu WSL or you can use a Ubuntu bash shell
-2. Install Zip

-        sudo apt-get update
-        sudo apt-get install zip

 2. Run fromdos command on both these scripts to convert them from dos to unix.

         sudo apt-get update
         sudo apt-get install tofrodos

-3. The command 'which node' should point to a node installation in ubuntu (eg: /usr/bin/node)
+3. The command `which node` should point to a node installation in ubuntu (eg: /usr/bin/node)

         curl -sL https://deb.nodesource.com/setup_8.x | sudo -E bash sudo apt-get install -y nodejs